 Haitian police made supreme efforts to protect our group.

-I called out to Jacques that we had a large problem not knowing yet what it was.
-Doris was still in the passenger seat.
+I called out to our director Jacques that we had a large problem not knowing yet what it was.
 I helped the three boys climb into the backseat.
 The people who had been sitting on the curb began to screech in Creole at our Haitian director, Jacques, who had just closed the hood and was getting back into the hot, steamy jeep.

 Jacques continued to explain to the crowd in Creole that he was the project director of an orphanage helping Haiti’s children, but the angry mob refused to believe it.